abdul-otu/Moral-AI/README.md

 #### Collaborative agents are colored green, competitive agents are red and targets are black.
 ![Abdul-Shahid-Moral-AI-img](https://github.com/abdul-otu/Moral-AI/assets/93552245/716aa991-aa12-440a-8156-30a963920b60)

-## Future Enhancements

-- Integrate more complex agent behaviors and decision-making algorithms.
-- Add user interaction to customize scenarios and agent parameters.
-- Explore the impact of different ethical frameworks on AI decision-making.

 ## Portfolio

 For more projects and information about me, check out my [Portfolio](#).